netidx/netidx-book/src/complete_system.md

 The semantics of the formula language, and it's syntax, are meant to be very similar to formulas in a spreadsheet.
-Where instead of row/col notation, we use netidx paths to denote refs to other parts of the sheet.
+Where instead of row/col notation, we use netidx paths to denote refs to other parts of the "sheet".
 Sources update whenever something they ref updates, and sinks are updated, and may cause sources to update.
 And, that's all rather abstract, lets focus on our example.